disastrid/bela_site_update/about.md

 # The Hardware

 Bela comes in two versions.
-The original Bela board has 8 channels of 16-bit analog I/O, 16 digital I/O, stereo audio I/O, and on-board speaker amps.
-We have also developed the tiny Bela Mini, by taking the most popular features of Bela and condensing them into a form factor 1/3 the size.
+Bela has 8 channels of 16-bit analog I/O, 16 digital I/O, stereo audio I/O, and 2 built-in speaker amplifiers.
+We have also developed the tiny Bela Mini, taking the most popular features of Bela and condensing them into a form factor 1/3 the size.
+Bela Mini features 8 16-bit analog inputs and 16 digital I/O, as well as 2 channels of audio input and output.

 {% include photocaption.html src='bela_comparison.png' %}